 November is the end of autumn and the beginning of winter, so it isn’t typically a time when people think about working in their gardens.
 However, November can still be a productive gardening month!
 We’ve prepared a list of five plants that you can grow in your garden this November — we’ll even give you tips and tricks for growing them, what climates they grow best in, and when you can expect to see results.
 If you aren’t planning on planting a cover crop this winter, try out one of these November garden plants.

 Daffodils are spring-blooming flowers, but they’re often planted in the fall.
 Daffodil bulbs should be planted two or three weeks before the ground freezes, so keep an eye on your local weather for the best results.
-In mild climates, daffodils can be planted as late as the end of November, while cooler climates may need to plant them in September or October.
+In mild climates, daffodils can be planted as late as the end of November, while those in cooler climates may need to plant them in September or October.

 Pansies are great additions to most gardens, since they’re easy to care for, come in a wide range of color combinations, and, in many cases, will bloom throughout winter.
-Pansies are unique on this list, since fall pansies should be transplanted as mature plants rather than started from seed (although you can start them from seed indoors and transplant them in the spring).
+Pansies are unique on this list since fall pansies should be transplanted as mature plants rather than started from seed (although you can start them from seed indoors and transplant them in the spring).

 The best planting time for fall pansies depends on soil temperature, which means it can vary quite a bit from location to location.
 Plant your pansies when the soil is between 45 and 70 degrees Fahrenheit.
 For most places in the US, this is between September and November.
 Pansies do best in moist, rich soil that’s well-draining, and they prefer full or partial sun, with morning sun and afternoon shade yielding the best results.